aknyazeva22/activities-etl-project/README.md

 That single run will:

-1. `terraform init / plan / apply` to spin up Azure PostgreSQL
+1. Run terraform init / plan / apply to spin up a PostgreSQL server on an Azure VM

 2. Make connection details available to downstream ops (dbt, Python ETL, etc.)

+This job is not applicable in local mode (where PostgreSQL runs in Docker).

+### Tunnel Management (azure_tunnel only)

+For azure_tunnel mode, additional jobs manage the Bastion tunnel.
+If launched in other modes, these jobs will simply log a “skipped” message.

+* start_tunnel – opens the Bastion tunnel
+* assert_tunnel – checks if the tunnel is up
+* stop_tunnel – closes the tunnel

 # ELT Pipeline Architecture